martinjohndyer/FAIR_Code_design/episodes/Principles.md

 Why **POLA** is important:

-- Usability: When code works as expect ed, users and maintainers are less likely to misuse or misunderstand it.
+- Usability: When code works as expected, users and maintainers are less likely to misuse or misunderstand it.
 - Maintainability: Familiar and predictable patterns make the code easier to maintain and upgrade.
 - Collaboration: Using consistent and intuitive code make it easier for multiple people to work with and develop.